rust-embedded/discovery-mb2/mdbook/src/11-snake-game/controls.md

 interrupts, allowing them to be propagated by the hardware, and call `unpend` to clear any interrupts with pending status (which may have been generated prior to the interrupts being unmasked).

 Next, we write the code that handles the interrupt.
-We use the `interrupt` macro provided by `microbit::pac` (in the case of the v2, it is re-exported from the `nrf52833_hal` crate).
+We use the `interrupt` macro re-exported from the `nrf52833_hal` crate.
 We define a function with the same name as the interrupt we want to handle (you can see them all [here](https://docs.rs/nrf52833-hal/latest/nrf52833_hal/pac/enum.Interrupt.html)) and annotate it with `#[interrupt]`.

 ```rust